savannahniles/um-videoHeadlines-demo/README.md

 To install this application, first block out a few hours of an afternoon.
 Just kidding.
 I think this should take care of things:

-First nstall OpenCV, ffmpeg, and Imagemagik on your system.
+First install OpenCV, ffmpeg, and Imagemagik on your system.
 You can use Homebrew.

 Then install python dependencies in your virtual environment: